droqen/magical-paradise-train/README.md

 ## 3. Add your game to the *Microgames* array in **00-core/coreAll.tscn**

+The array lives in the Script Variables of the TrainJamMaster node (near the Viewport Slide vars)

 Just overwrite whatever's in the first slot of the array.
 Microgames are loaded in a linear order for now.

 ## 4. Run the project.